 This was the home of Judge Walter Lindal until his death in 1976.
 Judge Lindal was born in Iceland, grew up in Calder, Saskatchewan and studied law at the University of Manitoba after serving in the First World War.
 He was a judge in the Northern District until his retirement in 1962.
 He was a founding member of the Canadian Press Club, an organization of editors and publishers of ethnic newspapers.

 Now modern apartments, this site formerly held two large homes.
 An interesting occupant of 808 was Martha Jane Hample, a widow and business woman.
 She lived in Winnipeg most of her life and was somewhat of a curiosity to her staid and proper upper-crust peers.
 She put her fortune into the construction of a business block on Portage Avenue, between Smith and Donald, designed by a very prominent architect, John D. Atchison.
 In 1912, Mrs. Hample hosted a meeting of women who were actively involved in obtaining votes for women.
 The group included Frances Beynon and Lillian Beynon Thomas.
 A plaque commemorating Lillian stands near Laura Secord School.
 Mrs. Hample served as the first Manitoba woman appointed to a school board from 1916 to 1920.
 She took a leading role in the establishment of Knowles School for Boys.
 The original house at 810 was built in 1911 as expansion of the district was just beginning.
-George and Beatrice Baldry took advantage of the situation and erected a house and an apartment block on their river property.
-Mr. Baldry was president of Baldry Engineering and Construction, a prominent Winnipeg firm.
+Beatrice and George Baldry took advantage of the situation and erected a house and an apartment block on their river property.
+Mr. Baldry was President of Baldry Engineering and Construction, a prominent Winnipeg firm.
 The house was demolished in 1979.
 The apartment building cost $70,000 and contains 16 suites.

 The Wolseley area was on the verge of development when this building was erected in 1909.
 Its original owner was James A. Coulter, one of the co-founders of Manitoba Bridge and Iron.
 It was designed by a business colleague of Coulter’s, an engineer by the name of H. P. Tanner and constructed for $7,000.
 In 1912 it was sold to Edward Parnell, a partner in Speirs-Parnell Baking Company, a large firm with 500 employees in Winnipeg and a second store in London, Ont.
 Mr. Parnell was also chairman of the Canadian Manufacturers’ Association in 1918 and in 1920, president of the Winnipeg Board of Trade.
 The same year, he was elected Mayor of Winnipeg.
 He took office again in 1921 by acclamation.
 He was actively interested in horse racing and was a member of the Winnipeg Driving Club.
 As mayor, he opened the first officially organized three day meet at River Park in June 1921.
 In June 1922, he died in office.
 The next owner, Hon.
 William H. Sharpe came to Winnipeg from Manitou, Manitoba.
 Mr. Sharpe had been Mayor of Manitou and Member of Parliament from 1909 to 1915.
 He resigned his seat to run for the Manitoba Legislature but was defeated.
 The following year he was appointed to the senate.
 His family stayed in the house until 1930.
 During the 1960s, the house was owned by Zeta Beta Tau Fraternity.
 Of the four imposing houses on this section of Wolseley, this one has been the least altered.